"Well, let's head back to the dining room. Roshni may have already cooked dinner. We'll have a feast tonight."

 Siraj sighed wistfully, taking a bite."This food's amazing...
 Reminds me of my wife."

-His voice was low — almost painful.
+His voice was low — could barely be heard.

 Fayez finally spoke, voice steady.